Glossary of terms

 Evolution RotaCasters - probably the best rotacasting (rotocasting) machines in the world

 GDPR - this is nothing to do with glass-fibre.
-It's the new General Data Protection Regulations to protect your privacy
+It's the General Data Protection Regulations that protect your privacy

 GRC - glass-reinforced cement

 Molding - that curious American spelling for moulding, but they leave 'u' out if it

 Mould - a hollow container used to give a specific shape to a liquid or molten material as it hardens.
 Moulds can be made from a wide variety of materials including GRP, GRG, silicone, MDF, vulcanised rubber or billet aluminium.
 Rotacasting moulds tend to be typified by their lightweight construction in order to exploit the full capacity of the rotacaster machine

 Ramp (up or down) - to steadily accelerate or decelerate; in the case of Evolution RotaCasters (rotocasters) we programme the drives to gradually build up speed (ramp up) and slow down (ramp down) so as to avoid the casting material sloshing in the mould, making air bubbles and cavities, and to put less strain on the motors and mechanical components of the rotacaster so that they last longer for you